6 gorgeous gardens all across Europe

 These are some of the best gardens the continent has to offer.

 1. Monet's Garden, France

 Monet's former home, now an elaborate garden open to the public, is where he produced his famous lily series.
-Located in Giverny, the charming village in Normandy in northern France where the artist lived until he died in 1926, the garden consists of two main parts: a flower garden and a Japanese inspired water garden.
+Located in Giverny, the charming village in Normandy in northern France where the artist lived up until his death in 1926, the garden consists of two main parts: a flower garden and a Japanese-inspired water garden.

-The "Clos Normand” flower garden is divided into flowerbeds and fruit gardens with iron arches.
-The Japanese inspired water gardens have the famous bridge that is covered in wisterias, weeping willows, bamboo woods, and water lillies.
+The "Clos Normand” flower garden is divided into flowerbeds and fruit gardens with iron arches, while the Japanese-inspired water gardens have the famous bridge that is covered in wisterias, weeping willows, bamboo woods, and water lilies.
 These gardens are especially unique because of the dedication and devotion Monet put into growing his botanical beauties before painting them.

 2. Arctic Alpine Botanical Garden, Norway

-In autumn, the colours are extremely vibrant, and by wintertime, snow covers the evergreen shrubbery, making it look like a winter wonderland.
+In autumn, the colours are extremely vibrant, and by wintertime, snow covers the evergreen shrubbery, turning it into a real a winter wonderland.
 The garden contains over 25 collections of some of the rarest plants in the world.
-Along with some of the best natural scenery out there, the garden also has a cosy Hansine Hansen’s café that is open during the summer months for visitors to enjoy waffles, cake, ice cream, and hot drinks.
+Along with some of the best natural scenery out there, the garden also has the cosy Hansine Hansen’s café that is open during the summer months for visitors to enjoy waffles, cake, ice cream, and hot drinks.

 3. Alhambra Palace and Gardens, Spain